StayAliveEIP/stayalive-api/CONTRIBUTING.md

 #### Merging pull requests ####

-Due to StayAlive API's nature as a subset of Google's internal codebase which is automatically synced to the public GitHub repository, we are unable to merge pull requests directly into the master branch.
+Due to StayAlive API's nature as a subset of StayAlive's internal codebase which is automatically synced to the public GitHub repository, we are unable to merge pull requests directly into the master branch.
 Instead, once a pull request is ready for merging, we'll make the appropriate changes in the internal codebase